NotRealPaz/Setup-Windows/README.md

 ----

-## After install operating system
+## After install operating system/recovery

+1. update windows
+2. if no more windows update, pause the update
+3. install all latest driver
+4. resume the update, if you see any attempt that windows try to downgrade the driver, remember the driver/update name and hit pause again
+5. use ``wushowhide.diagcab`` to hide any downgrade windows update
+6. resume windows update to see if it's work

 ### Driver
-Before continue any step below make sure our computer is working correctly without issue.

-Update Windows to latest then install graphic driver.

-Windows Update tend to break graphic driver. sometime downgrade it.
-If it happens use [Display Driver Uninstaller (DDU)](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) or follow some youtube guide
+use [Display Driver Uninstaller (DDU)](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) if you have problem with gpu

 Colorful's Laptop [Driver](https://en.colorful.cn/product.aspx?mid=158)

-This app come with colorful laptop, Again you don't need them except colorful's laptop owner.
+This app come with colorful laptop, You don't need them except colorful's laptop owner.

 - [Control Center 3.0](https://www.microsoft.com/store/productId/9N6WG0G8B041)
 - [Fan Speed Setting](https://www.microsoft.com/store/productId/9P6LJMR12RN1)